Options for Recycling Tires from Scrap Cars

 SUBSCRIBE ON YOUTUBE

-Your scrap tires will most likely go to a tire recycler where they will shred them, similar to how paper is shredded, or steel at a mill is shredded, or even how copper is granulated.
+Your scrap tires will most likely go to a tire recycler, where they will shred them, similar to how paper is shredded, or even steel at a mill is shredded, or even how copper is granulated.
 The tires go in the shredded, and three different components come out: fiber, steel wire, and rubber powder/granulate.
 Magnets are employed to separate the steel from the rest, and from there, the excess tire rubber is recycled and reused in numerous other applications.

 What Can Recycled Tires Be Used For?